Jessy Blackburn

-Jessy Blackburn (20 April 1894 – 14 May 1995) was an aviation pioneer and one of the first women to fly a British monoplane.
+Tryphena Jessica "Jessy" Blackburn (née Thompson; formerly Noakes and Barton; 20 April 1894 – 14 May 1995) was a British aviation pioneer and one of the first women to fly a British monoplane.

 Biography

-Born Tryphena Jessica Thompson on 20 April 1894, Cradley, Worcestershire, England she was left an orphan while young.
+Born on 20 April 1894, Cradley, Worcestershire, England she was left an orphan while young.
 Her father, Wesley Thompson, was a doctor.
 He and his wife Catherline died when Blackburn was three.
 She was raised by her older brother Clarence and later by her sister Eugenie.
 Blackburn was sent to Ecole d'Etrangers in Brussels in 1910.
 She met her husband, the Yorkshire engineer Robert Blackburn, in 1912 and he introduced her to his love of aviation.
 The couple married in 1914.

 The Blackburns founded Blackburn Aircraft using her inheritance.
 Jessy became an important asset in the sales and marketing of the company.
 She hosted RAF officials, politicians, media and aviation pioneers in their homes in Leeds and in Bowcliffe Hall, in Bramham.
-Blackburn learned to fly in Roundhay Park in Leeds, the test location for the companies new aircraft.
+Blackburn learned to fly in Roundhay Park in Leeds, the test location for the company's new aircraft.
 She attended most of the major flying events of the next twenty years.
 Blackburn flew in the 1922 and 1928 King's Cup Air Races.